UBC-MOAD/tracer_upwelling_paper/README.md

 # tracer_upwelling_paper - Under construction!

-This repository contains MITgcm configurations and post processing scripts and notebooks to reproduce the results presented in the paper *The impact of loaccly-enhanced vertical diffusivity on the cross-shelf transport of tracers induced by a submarine canyon*, submitted to JPO.
+This repository contains MITgcm configurations and post processing scripts and notebooks to reproduce the results presented in the paper *The Impact of Locally Enhanced Vertical Diffusivity on the Cross-Shelf Transport of Tracers Induced by a Submarine Canyon* Ramos-Musalem, K. and S.E.
+Allen, 2019: J. Phys.
+Oceanogr., 49, 561–584, https://doi.org/10.1175/JPO-D-18-0174.1.
 It is divided into:

 * **experiments** - Data files and modified MITgcm routines for each run.
 * **postprocessing** - Notebooks and scripts used to calculate transports, upwelled tracer and water onto the shelf, extracting density and tracer profiles, etc.